redFrik/udk18-Discrete_Structures/udk171214/README.md

 ideas
 --

-* load more buffers and try blending grains from different buffers i.e. pick randomly or in a sequence - crossfade
+* load more buffers and try blending grains from different buffers i.e. pick randomly or in a sequence - crossfade by adjusting the weights

 ```supercollider
 \buf, Pwrand([~source, ~source2, ~source3], [0.8, 0.1, 0.1], inf),  //weighted randomness
 ```

-* set up the mic in buffer recorder and then record new sounds for the granulator while it is running.
+* use the built-in microphone and record new sounds for the granulator while it is running.

 ```supercollider
 (